NickBulbeck/CampaignChart/storyBoard.md

 # Story 3: the third dimension

 Is an extension of Stories 1 and 2, really, in that it means a Munro or Top needs to have zero or one sub-charts (not more than one, though) as a property.
 And that property needs to be displayed/editable via the popup menu.

+## Mini 4 (tiny): adding a wee button that displays the random chart hingmy

+The function's there in buildingSite.js, so I just need a button somewhere that either displays the stuff or logs it to the console.
+In due course, I maybe want a function that actually creates a standard week, with four charts, and adds the randomly-distributed main afternoon tasks to them.

+## Mini 5 (tiny): add an "undo" button to each line in the listDiv

+A button that appears to replacer "Done" when the latter is clicked.
+And it reverses the action of "done", obviously.
+This would be really useful, and could be considered an early priority.
+Much more than Mini 4.

 ## Current backlog